 I sometimes wonder, though, what Jesus would make of the ritual, our special chalices and patens, special linen with crosses embroidered on them.
 Weekly Eucharist involves people who are trained to consecrate and distribute the bread and the wine.
-Special people who ring bells, and set the table.
+There are special people who ring bells, and set the table.